 We are the growth-minded YouTuber's virtual Swiss Army knife.
-We provide workflow and creative support to help you fill in the gaps of things you can't or shouldn't be doing... so you can focus on the things that only you can do.
+We provide workflow, creative, and strategic support to help you fill in the gaps of things you can't or shouldn't be doing... so you can focus on the things that only you can do.

 As an established YouTube creator, you wouldn’t be where you are if you didn’t know what you’re doing.
 You know your content, you know your crowd, and you know what they want.
 But now you have a whole new world of pressures.